 The colon absorbs water and electrolytes from the digested food to form faeces.

-Anatomically, the colon is divided into ascending, transverse, descending, and sigmoid.
+Anatomically, the colon has three sections, ascending, transverse, descending, and sigmoid.
 These sections include an arch, which encircles the small intestine.

 Signs and symptoms